MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/create-alter-continuous.md

 ## Continuous Export with Managed Identity

+In order to use Continuous Export with Managed Identity, please add the correct `Automated Flow` usage to the [Managed Identity policy](/data-explorer/kusto/management/managed-identity-policy.md).

-Please see [managed identity overview](/data-explorer/managed-identities-overview.md) for more information on how to set up and use managed identity with Continuous Exports.
+See [managed identity overview](/data-explorer/managed-identities-overview.md) for more information on how to set up and use managed identity with Continuous Exports.

 > [!NOTE]
 > Continuous Export jobs exporting data to an External Table that uses impersonation authentication must run on behalf of a managed identity.
 Setting up continuous export to such table without specifying a managed identity to run on behalf of, will result in the following error message: `"Error: continuous export to external tables with impersonation requires setting the 'managedIdentity' property in the continuous export configuration.
-See https://aka.ms/continuousExportWithManagedIdentity for more information."`
+See https://aka.ms/continuousExportWithManagedIdentity for more information."`.